Can Consumers Count on Dark Chocolate Labeled 'Dairy-Free' to be Devoid of Milk?

 4 Steps for Safer Chocolate Evaluation and Consumption Although truly dairy-free dark chocolate items are few and far between, they do exist.
 These types of products are safe for vegans and people with dairy allergies to eat - but how can consumers separate the wheat from the chaff?
 The FDA offered four points of advice.

 - Gauge the severity of the allergy or sensitivity.
 Chocolate is one of the most common sources of undeclared milk associated with all consumer reactions that are reported to the FDA, so individuals who are highly allergic to dairy are better off avoiding dark chocolate altogether.

 - Check the ingredients list.
 Although most of the bars tested by the FDA did not include milk in their panels of ingredients, six did, so it's always good to check.

 - Examine the packaging for advisory statements.
 Some labels contradict themselves by claiming that products are dairy-free or vegan - and usually prominently displaying these words - while simultaneously warning consumers that the items may contain traces of milk.
 These advisory statements are typically printed in small letters that can be easily missed unless people are specifically looking for them.

 - Approach with caution.
 Although some chocolatiers use separate manufacturing equipment to ensure their milk-free products actually are devoid of dairy, many don't.
 Unless a manufacturer is a trusted source, it's best - and safest - for highly allergic consumers and strict vegans to steer clear.

-It remains to be seen how the FDA will address the labeling inconsistencies seen on many dark chocolate bars, but in the meantime, vegans and consumers with allergies should tread carefully and companies should strive to present accurate information about their products.
+It remains to be seen how the FDA will address the food labeling inconsistencies seen on many dark chocolate bars, but in the meantime, vegans and consumers with allergies should tread carefully and companies should strive to present accurate information about their products.